TheGreatfpmK/PAYNT-2024-journal-artifact/README.md

 ---

-## Using the tools outside the scope of the artifact
+## Using the tool outside the scope of the artifact

 In the paper we consider an open source tool PAYNT.
 Note that PAYNT is built on top of Storm/StormPy.
 The links below document the installation process for both of the tools.